chen-qingyu/pyincpp/readme.md

 map["third"][-1].factorial() // 120
 ```

+If you want to use a similar library in Rust, please see: [PyInRs](https://github.com/chen-qingyu/pyinrs).

 ### 4. Advantage

 The advantage of PyInCpp is that it combines the high performance of C++ with the ease of use of Python, and can also be easily combined with other libraries, for example: